parallel-finance/Open-Grants-Program/applications/Parallel.md

 ### Overview

 Our platform offers a few key features and benefits:
-* Lending and borrowing: users can lend and borrow assets based on interest rates.
+* **boldLending and borrowing**: users can lend and borrow assets based on interest rates.
-* Staking: users can participate in Polkadot’s network validation and earn rewards.
+* **boldStaking**: users can participate in Polkadot’s network validation and earn rewards.
-* Earning double interests: users can choose to stake and lend out their tokens simultaneously based on our new approach
+* **boldEarning double interests**: users can choose to stake and lend out their tokens simultaneously based on our new approach
-* Powered by Substrate: our platform benefits from the speed, resiliency and convenient upgradability of Polkadot
+* **boldPowered by Substrate**: our platform benefits from the speed, resiliency and convenient upgradability of Polkadot

 Our project utilizes substrate framework and is built on top of polkadot parachain ecosystem:
 * We built the core interests model and functionalities on substrate runtime